10 Sensory-Friendly Activities To Try At Home

 8. Bake Cookies

 Baking is a fun and creative hobby that many individuals with autism enjoy.
-It’s a great sensory-friendly activity for older kids and teens with autism who may not be interested in crafts.
-Baking requires precision and repetition, skills children with autism typically excel at.
+It’s a great sensory-friendly activity for teens with autism who may not be interested in crafts.
+Baking requires precision and repetition, skills teens with autism typically excel at.
 It also promotes fine motor skills and encourages them to work independently.
 You can even use baking as a method for practicing mathematics skills.
 Bonus – the smell of fresh cookies is always magical!

 9. Blow Paint